BradleyCulley/bradleyculley.github.io/_posts/2025-07-13-sunstream.md

 <p>
     One of the characteristics of that decompression was a feeling of expansiveness and joy.
     It was a bit like standing at the edge of a vast landscape.
-    A prairie or a mountain range, perhaps.
+    A vast open prairie, perhaps.
 </p>

 <p>